Deploy an Astro site

 init, Astro will ask you which project type you would like to set up.
 Your answers will not affect the rest of this tutorial.
 Select an answer ideal for your project.

 Before you continue

 # Setup the local repository$ git init$ git remote add origin https://github.com/<username>/<repo>$ git branch -M main# Commit all initial files$ git add -A$ git commit -m "initial commit"# Send commit to new GitHub repo$ git push -u origin main

 Deploying with Cloudflare Pages

-You will be asked to authorize access to your GitHub account, if you haven't already done so.
-Cloudflare needs this so that it can monitor and deploy your projects from source.
-You may narrow access to specific repositories if you prefer; however, you will have to manually update this list as you wish to attach more repositories to Cloudflare Pages.
+You will be asked to authorize access to your GitHub account if you have not already done so.
+Cloudflare needs this so that it can monitor and deploy your projects from the source.
+You may narrow access to specific repositories if you prefer; however, you will have to manually update this list when you want to add more repositories to Cloudflare Pages.

-Select the new GitHub repository that you created above and, in the configuration section, provide the following information:
+Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information: